Syncleus/aparapi/README.md

 * [Aparapi JNI](https://github.com/Syncleus/aparapi-jni) - A java JAR which embeds and loads the native components at runtime.
 This prevents the need to seperately install the Aparapi Native library.
 * [Aparapi Native](https://github.com/Syncleus/aparapi-native) - The native library component.
 Without this the Java library can't talk to the graphics card.
 This is not a java project but rather a C/C++ project.
 * [Aparapi Vagrant](https://github.com/Syncleus/aparapi-vagrant) - A vagrant environment for compiling aparapi native libraries for linux, both x86 an x64.
+* [Aparapi Website](https://github.com/Syncleus/aparapi.com) - Source for the Aparapi website as hosted at [http://aparapi.com](http://aparapi.com).
+The site also contains our detailed documentation.

 ## Prerequisites